gytdau/website/_posts/2023-12-28-GPU-memory.md

 We can look at our handy dandy made-up chart, and see that the theoretical maximum is 2 million FLOPs.
 For some algorithms we can increase the operational intensity, and move the limit up and to the right.
 Sadly, we can’t do any more than that for this algorithm.
 But we can do much worse, for instance, if we wrote our program in a bad way.[^2]

-## Writing Bad Programs
+## Details of GPU Programming

 How can we write programs so that they are slow to run?
 Fortunately, GPU programming gives us many ways to do much worse than the theoretical bound.

+### Divergence

 In the CUDA model, which most of the important GPUs follow, a large number of threads execute the same instructions at the same time.
 An interesting consequence of this fact is that the compute units (the core that execute the operations) cannot diverge from each other, i.e. cannot start executing different instructions.
 If we have a conditional statement that even one thread is executing, the rest of the compute units have to stay idle and wait until the branch is over.
 Conditional statements kill performance.

+### Memory Loads

 Like all of reality, GPU programming is details all the way down.
 Another detail is that memory loads come in a handful of preset sizes, from 32 to 512 bytes.
 They read contiguous memory from the memory bank, as if the data is in slots that must be read all at once.

-For instance, loading in the bytes from the addresses 230 to 330 would leave at least 32 bytes transferred but not actually used.[^3]
+Say we're loading data from the memory addresses 230 to 330.
+Because these addresses are not aligned to the sizes of the memory loads, this would leave at least 32 bytes transferred but not actually used.[^3]

 ![alt_text](/assets/gpu/loads.png "image_tooltip"){:class="img-responsive"}

 A good way to shoot oneself in the foot is by scrambling up the data in memory so that the GPU has to load in unused data and prematurely saturate your memory bandwidth.
 As a consequence, a healthy mysticism is to round up sizes of data to the nearest power of 2, even if the extra computation is wasted,  because the memory loads and compiler-level optimizations can often be much more efficient[^4].

+### Multiprocessors

 So far, we have a picture of GPUs where, once data is loaded into the GPU, all the threads can access it at the same time.
 In such a world, all of the threads would have to be doing the same thing at once.
 We couldn't run multiple programs, nor have any of the computation go faster than the rest, resulting in a very slow and limited GPU.